iamlokanath/awsDevopsAssignment/README.md

 This repository contains solutions for the AWS DevOps assignment including infrastructure as code, scripting, and CI/CD pipeline.

+## Demo Video

+Check out the [demo video](https://drive.google.com/file/d/1YglhKKMlZwaZquZ8puK9CHa40vxxUr0s/view) to see the application in action.

 ## Project Structure

 - `/terraform` - Contains Terraform configuration files for infrastructure provisioning